 By the time Purcell was finished, Cloud's leg looked much better, and he was bearing weight on it, but we were not yet out of danger.
 Cloud showed signs of pain as his fetlock joint was flexed, which, Purcell explained, might indicate some fractures in the area.
 Another possibility was that he avulsed a collateral ligament of the fetlock joint---in other words, pulled the ligament free from the bone.
 She took a series of radiographs of his pastern, fetlock and cannon bone to view later at the office.

 Purcell covered Cloud's wounds with Thermazene, a silver sulfadiazine-based antibiotic wound cream, and wrapped his leg from hock to hoof.
 Then, to protect his lower leg in case he had sustained serious bone or tendon injury, she used layers and layers of padding to create a thick Robert Jones bandage.
 She also applied a standing wrap to support Cloud's uninjured right rear leg--sometimes, horses who injure one leg and are forced to bear a disproportionate amount of weight on the opposite side may develop laminitis in the "good" foot.
-Purcell left me a tube of phenylbutazone with instructions to continue administering it over the
+Purcell left me a tube of phenylbutazone with instructions to continue administering it over the coming days.

 Rest and recuperation